CiscoDevNet/DNAC-SWIM/README.md

 This service is hosted on Cisco DNA Center.
 Images are stored locally on Cisco DNA Center and https is used to distribute them.
 Images are distributed to devices by either HTTPS or SFTP.

+## using IP address too
+As of May 2019, in addition to a tagm you can also provide a list of IPs sepperated by ','.  make sure to remove spaces, otherwise the shell will get upset.
+If you provide both a tag and a list of ips, only unique will be used.

 ## list_images.py
 provides a list of all of the images on DNAC